Happy Thanksgiving!!! (2013 Version)

 - Trevor Plouffe – Still a class act and nice guy.
 I’m proud to have my blog associated with Trevor’s name; you can’t say that about every athlete.
 I’m hoping for a big season in 2014, because I want to see him representing the Twins in the 2014 All-Star Game!… which I will be attending!!

-- Dominic Frost – The best bat boy in all of baseball, that I am sure.
-Dominic hooked me, my friends, and numerous others around me up with baseballs throughout the year.
+- Dominique Frost – The best bat boy in all of baseball, that I am sure.
+Dominique hooked me, my friends, and numerous others around me up with baseballs throughout the year.
 Plus, he spins a mean helmet!
-(Dominic contributed to the most amount of money by baseballs for my donation to NAMI.)
+(Dominique contributed to the most amount of money by baseballs for my donation to NAMI.)

 - Mother Nature – Outside of getting snowed-out once, you cooperated quite nicely… during the regular season!
 Half of my time at the Twins Floridian home of Hammond Stadium was wiped away, but you still deserve credit for holding together so nicely… especially after we treat you like garbage.
 I will not preach about environmental protection here, that’s a whole separate post.
 As for that snow-out, I was more than stoked to go to the make-up and still have a bunch of snow on the ground (and flying in the sky), it made for a nice backdrop and kept people away from the ballpark.